tomstafford/psy6422/docs/101-finalproject.md

 Pick a topic and have a look at what is available

-The other route is large publicly available resources, such as [Our World in Data](https://ourworldindata.org/)
+The other route is large publicly available resources, such as [Our World in Data](https://ourworldindata.org/).
+Another good source of diverse, open and current data sets is the [Data Is Plural](http://tinyletter.com/data-is-plural/archive) newsletter

 ## Choose your graph